-Term Definition Blind marking Takes place when work is independently assessed by more than one marker and neither marker knows the other's comments or judgements when reaching their own marks, grades and judgments on the student's work.
-Board of Examiners A body consisting of University staff and external examiners where appropriate, with membership approved by the relevant College whose role is to take an overview of each student's academic performance on a relevant course or programme based primarily on assessment results, and to make a final academic judgement on the appropriate outcome, e.g. on progression or the award of degree, diploma or certificate. www.ed.ac.uk/schools-departments/academic-services/staff/assessment/boards-examiners Board of The committee in Schools which undertakes scrutiny of Studies curriculum development proposals and where local decisions about courses, programmes and academic policy are made.
+Term Definition Board of A body consisting of University staff and external examiners Examiners where appropriate, with membership approved by the relevant College whose role is to take an overview of each student's academic performance on a relevant course or programme based primarily on assessment results, and to make a final academic judgement on the appropriate outcome, e.g. on progression or the award of degree, diploma or certificate. www.ed.ac.uk/schools-departments/academic-services/staff/assessment/boards-examiners Board of Studies The committee in Schools which undertakes scrutiny of curriculum development proposals and where local decisions about courses and programmes are made.
 Borderline Defined as marks from two percentage points below the class or grade boundary up to the boundary itself.
 Boards of Examiners must use the University borderline definition and must not set and use a different definition.